imineev/helidon/messaging/README.md

             connection.createStatement().execute("some sql with foomessagepropertyvalue");
             return JMSMessage(session, foomessageproperty);
         }, "someincomingchannelname", "someoutgoingchannelname", Acknowledgment.Strategy.NONE);
+//todo Kafka incoming + Oracle Streaming Service outgoing and vice-versa
 ```
 ## Open questions

 Use opentracing contrib that exist for Kafka and JMS?

 Proceed to implement MicroProfile Reactive Messaging in MP?
 Currently we plan to wait and see.
-One advantage of the above approach/implementation, once complete, is that providing the MP feature would not take much effort if it's deemed worth it.
+One advantage of the above approach/implementation, once complete,
+is that providing the MP feature would not take much effort if it's deemed worth it.

+Todo...
+ - Finish implementation as far as MP reactive, dynamic types, ack stratgies, reactive lib, ...
+ - Allow outgoing JMS optional/type convenience to return payload for message rather than require creation from session.
+ - Tracing, Metrics, Health
+ - Testing